A level History Online Coursework Submission Summer 2023

 How to submit coursework samples online to Pearson

-In order to help with teacher and moderator workload, and to ensure our commitment to working more digitally, we have developed a new digital way for teachers to send us their NEA/coursework samples.
+In order to help with teacher and moderator workload, and to ensure our commitment to working more digitally, we have developed a digital system for teachers to send us their NEA/coursework samples.

 Learner Work Transfer (LWT)

-The new system is called the Learner Work Transfer portal (LWT).
-We are going to start using this for the first time in A level History in the Summer 2022 assessment series.
-This means that all A level History coursework samples will need to be submitted to us via this portal and there is no hard copy submission of coursework samples in Summer 2022.
+The system is called the Learner Work Transfer portal (LWT) and all A level History coursework samples will need to be submitted to us via this portal.
+There is no hard copy submission of coursework samples in Summer 2023.

 We have created a guidance document for teachers to provide more information and guidance on the process.
 The document outlines the different ways in which you can submit samples online.